1.4.27 Harmful Sexual Behaviour

 The details of the disclosure should be passed to the relevant Children's Social Care Services.
 If the young person displaying the harmful sexual behaviour is over the age of 10 and the behaviour is at the abusive or harmful end of Hackett's continuum then the police should also be informed.

-Allegations of peer 'sexual abuse' will be taken as seriously as allegations of abuse perpetrated by an adult.
+Allegations of peer harmful sexual behaviour will be taken as seriously as allegations of abuse perpetrated by an adult.
 Children's Social Care Services will discuss the concerns with the referrer, decide whether to commence a Single Assessment and whether it is necessary to hold a Strategy Discussion and Section 47 Enquiry.

 Separate enquiries and investigations will be pursued in respect of both the victim and the child/young person alleged to have displayed problematic or harmful sexual behaviour Consideration should always be given to the need for separate social workers to be allocated to the victim and to the child / young person who has displayed harmful sexual behaviour, even if they live in the same household, to ensure that both are supported through the process of the enquiry and that, in relation to both children, their needs are fully assessed.